How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 Priority technical criteria:

-• DHL: Excellence Germany/Netherlands, own network 85%
+• DHL: Excellence in Germany/the Netherlands, 85% own network

 Always require ISO 28000 certification as a prerequisite.